tahoe-lafs/tahoe-lafs/docs/architecture.rst

 different goals.
 Each choice results in a number of properties; there are many tradeoffs.

-First, some terms: the erasure-coding algorithm is described as K-out-of-N (for this release, the default values are K=3 and N=10).
+First, some terms: the erasure-coding algorithm is described as ``k``-out-of-``N`` (for this release, the default values are ``k``=3 and ``N``=10).
 Each grid will have some number of nodes; this number will rise and fall over time as nodes join, drop out, come back, and leave forever.
 Files are of various sizes, some are popular, others are unpopular.
 Nodes have various capacities, variable upload/download bandwidths, and network latency.
 Most of the mathematical models that look at node failure assume some average (and independent) probability 'P' of a given node being available: this can be high (servers